PEACE OF MIND

 Daily except Sunday's

 Begin your trip in Johannesburg with a fascinating glimpse into the bustling township of Soweto.
-Travel to South Africa’s premium wilderness area and stay at an authentic Tsonga-styled private lodge in an exclusive concession of Kruger National Park.
+Travel to South Africa’s premium wilderness area and stay in an exclusive concession within Greater Kruger National Park.
 Continue to Cape Town before concluding your journey at the spectacular Victoria Falls, also known as “Mosi-oa-Tunya” – the smoke that thunders.

 Back to South Africa Tours